Headshots generously donated by Stephen Olker Photogrpahy

 Bob retired after a 31-year career with KPMG, a global professional services firm, in 2015 and moved to Austin, Texas to be close to his favorite people: his two beautiful grandchildren.
 Bob believes in the values of sharing good fortune and helping those in need.
 He’s committed to the work of the Other Ones Foundation.
 He is a skilled amateur potter and spends several days a week throwing, trimming, and glazing.

-Max Moscoe – Development Coordinator
+Max Moscoe – Community Engagement Coordinator

 Jim Ward, Texas Homeless Network – Board Chair